Having radiotherapy

 You should be able to have radiotherapy if you have a pacemaker or implantable cardioverter defibrillator (ICD).
-But a nurse or trained radiographer might monitor the pacemaker before, during and after treatment if your pacemaker is directly in the radiotherapy field.
+A nurse or trained radiographer monitors the pacemaker if it is in the radiotherapy field.
+This is usually before, during and after treatment.

 This is most likely to be for people who have cancer of the lung or breast.

-The radiation can cause chemical changes in the structure of the pacemaker and electrical energy disturbances during the treatment.
-It depends on the type and model of your pacemaker and the dose of radiotherapy you are going to have.
+The radiation can cause chemical changes in the structure of the pacemaker.
+And electrical energy disturbances during the treatment.
+It depends on the:

 So, if you have a pacemaker, your treatment team will monitor you very carefully during your treatment.
-Some types of pacemaker can be controlled remotely by a specialist from your heart (cardiology) team during the treatment.
+Some specialists can control some types of pacemakers remotely.
+The specialist is usually from your heart (cardiology) team.

 When you finish your radiotherapy, your heart specialist will continue to keep a close eye on you.